Esophageal Squamous Cell Carcinoma Stage IIB (2)

 |Title:||Esophageal Squamous Cell Carcinoma Stage IIB (2)|

-Stage IIB squamous cell cancer of the esophagus (2); drawing shows the esophagus and stomach.
+Stage IIB squamous cell carcinoma of the esophagus (2); drawing shows the esophagus and stomach.
 An inset shows (a) cancer cells of an unknown grade in the mucosa layer, thin muscle layer, submucosa layer, thick muscle layer, and connective tissue layer of the esophagus wall.
 Also shown is (b) the location of the tumor in the esophagus is unknown.

-Stage IIB squamous cell cancer of the esophagus (2).
+Stage IIB squamous cell carcinoma of the esophagus (2).
 Cancer has spread into the connective tissue layer of the esophagus wall.
 The grade of the cancer cells is not known, or it is not known where the tumor has formed in the esophagus.

 Anatomy -- Digestive/Gastrointestinal System